 - (a) The applicant requests a delay, in which case the 60-day time period is tolled for the period of the requested delay, or - (b) The County requires corrections to the Building Permit application, in which case the 60-day time period is tolled until the applicant resubmits a corrected application, or, - (c) The application to create a Junior Accessory Dwelling Unit is submitted with a permit application to create a new single-family dwelling on the parcel.
-The County may delay acting on the permit application for the Junior Accessory Dwelling Unit until the County acts on the permit application to create the new single-family dwelling, but the application to create the Junior Accessory Dwelling Unit will still be considered ministerial without discretionary review or a hearing. - C. Second dwelling units.
-Second dwelling units (also known as accessory dwelling units) shall be allowed in any zone in which they are listed as allowed by Article 2 (Zones, Allowable Land Uses, and Zone-Specific Standards), provided the parcel does not contain an accessory housing unit or accessory living quarters, subject to all of the following conditions:
+The County may delay acting on the permit application for the Junior Accessory Dwelling Unit until the County acts on the permit application to create the new single-family dwelling, but the application to create the Junior Accessory Dwelling Unit will still be considered ministerial without discretionary review or a hearing. - C. Second dwelling units (discretionary land use permit).
+Second dwelling units (also known as accessory dwelling units) exceeding the location or size limitations of an Accessory Dwelling Unit shall be allowed in any zone in which they are listed as allowed by Article 2 (Zones, Allowable Land Uses, and Zone-Specific Standards), provided the parcel does not contain an accessory housing unit or accessory living quarters, subject to all of the following conditions: